Bloominglabs/www.dev.bloominglabs.org/index.md

     - label: "Events"
       url: "https://events.dev.bloominglabs.org"
 excerpt: >-
   Bloominglabs is Indiana's first hackerspace (also known as a makerspace).
-We are a group of group of people who rent a shared workshop where we can build projects both collectively and individually.
+We are a group of group of nerds who rent a shared workshop where we can build projects both collectively and individually.
   <br><br>
   Our space is located at 1840 S. Walnut Street in Bloomington.
 We are open to the public Wednesday evenings from 7:00 PM until 10:00 PM.
 Our open hours are family friendly.
   Come build projects, ask questions, teach things, and learn stuff.
 Everyone is welcome!